AntoniaSophia/CarND-Path-Planning/P1_Path_Planning_Writeup_Antonia.md

 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/1020/view) individually and describe how I addressed each point in my implementation.

-###Description
+##Description
 First of all this was the far most complex project I have worked on so far in this Udacity program.
 I even introduced a proper logging facility in order to be able to have better debugging possibilities.
 At the end it is still far from being finished or even polished, but I really ran out of time and didn't want to risk my matrimony - so I stopped in between when I was sure that the criterias of the project rubric are fulfilled.

 So I apologize for the code which is sometimes more complex than required, contains two quick hacks and is not refactored.
 At the end I know it better and would actually re-write a lot of parts - but that's how SW developement is like sometimes...

+#### The Behavior Planner (class BehaviorPlanner.cpp)
 Now coming to the main criteria of my implementation:
-*  I introduced a strict seperation of behavior planning (class BehaviorPlanner) and trajectory generation (classes Trajectory.cpp and TrajectoryWIP.cpp)
+*  I introduced a strict seperation of behavior planning (class BehaviorPlanner in file BehaviorPlanner.cpp) and trajectory generation (classes Trajectory.cpp and TrajectoryWIP.cpp)
 * the Behavior planner is recursive and can go into future prediction for maximum 10 steps (1 step = 1 second).
 This makes planning a bit more strategic, however for a deep strategy more computing power would be required (different thread with a different time).
 I realized too late that a maximum depth of 4 seconds (see main.cpp in line 118 `planner.predictSituation(4)`) is possible in order to be able to finish that calculations within 20ms
 * the Behavior planner works according the to following steps:
   - predict the future with all possible (and reasonable) maneuvrs (BehaviorPlanner.cpp in function `iteratePredictions()`)